Melody Fall: History

 In January 2005, Fabrizio Pan (Vocals, Guitar), PierAndrea Palumbo (Bass, backing vocals) and Marco Ferro (Drums) were in their first year of high school in Turin.
 They wanted to play music like pop punk bands Blink-182, Sum 41 and New Found Glory.
-They formed a band called Ducks 33, and started to play live in Turin at band contests and schools.
-After a year of shows, they became more well-known, and decided to record their first demo.
+They formed a band called Ducks 33, and started to play in Turin at band contests and schools.
+After a year of shows, they became more well-known, and decided to record a demo.

 Andrea Fusini, an Italian producer, saw the band at a show in July 2005 and decided to produce an EP for them, Melody Fall EP.
 Guitarist Davide Pica was added to the lineup around the start of the recording process, and the band decided to change their name to Melody Fall.
 The EP wasn't released at first in Italy.
-European interest for the band arrived only after the release, and big selling of the EP in Japan with Radtone Records.
+European interest for the band arrived only after the release, and good sales of the EP in Japan with Radtone Records.
 Just two months later, the band signed with Wynona Records, and toured Italy, Europe and Japan.

 In February 2007, the band released their debut album, Consider Us Gone.
-The album was sold in Europe and Japan.
+The album was released in Europe and Japan.
 A European tour with The New Story followed.
-Consider Us Gone Sold more than 60000 copies in Japan, and 30000 in Europe.
-The shared the stage with a lot of Big Bands like STRUNG OUT, THE APPLESEED CAST, DUST BOX...
-The band then signed a contract with Universal Music in late 2007.
+Consider Us Gone Sold more than 60,000 copies in Japan, and 30,000 in Europe.
+The shared the stage with bands such as Strung Out, The Appleseed Cast, and Dust Box.